-All of your hard work researching, networking, creating tailored resumes and cover letters is paying off and you have an interview!
+All of your hard work researching, networking, and creating tailored resumes and cover letters is paying off and you have an interview!
 So, what now?
 The suggestions below and the interview checklist can help!

 - Research the Organization